 Almost two out of every ten dollars spent today in the U.S. goes to healthcare.
 In ten years we could be spending close to three dollars out of every ten dollars with probably half that being unnecessary.
 The U.S. economy cannot afford this.
-Rising premiums, copays and deductibles are inevitable.
-No one is safe.
-This includes Medicare.
+We will have rising premiums, copays and deductibles to ration healthcare only to those in the higher incomes.

-Americans are still hurting badly, as this pie chart shows how much debt collection efforts go into medical debt:
+In spite of the $3 trillion we spend on healthcare.
+Americans are hurting badly, as this pie chart shows how much debt collection efforts go into medical debt:

 Medical debt triggers more than 60% of bankruptcy filings in the U.S. according to a September Bankrate survey.
 For the full article on this tragic subject from Yahoo Finance click here (please bear with the well earned short commercial).

 We must copy from the better systems of the world as soon as possible if our country is to have real affordable healthcare for all.
-Our economic future demands that.
+They do it.
+So can we.